tomc128/tomscript/README.md

 ## How to use TomScript

 Using TomScript is simple!
-Simply create a `.tms` file containing your code, edit the config to your preference, and run the compiler!
+Simply create a `.tms` file containing your code, and run the compiler!

 ## System Requirements

 - Windows 7 or newer
-- .NET Framework for compilation of scripts
+- .NET Framework 4.8 for compilation of scripts
 - Python 3.x for execution of scripts